-We’ve got even more freebies here at FreebieList.com.
-Just take a look at the huge selection of free services below.
-We have free chat services, e-mail providers (including online Web mail and disposable e-mail), file storage solutions to backup your data, plus fun free games, magazines, free Internet Access providers, paid surveys, webmaster tools, and a host of miscellaneous goodies to get your teeth into.
-Please contact us if you are aware of any other freebies we can include in this section.
+We’ve got even more free stuff here at FreebieList.com.
+Take a look at the selection of miscellaneous freebies below.
+This is where we place freebies that we can’t categorise in any other section.
+There is a varied mixture of goodies to get your teeth into.
+See what you can find below!
+Please contact us if you are aware of any other offers we can include in this section.

 Home Tester Club from the Buchanan Group gives you opportunities to try out products in exchange for honest feedback.
 They also provide regular competitions and chances to complete surveys for rewards.
 To ensure compatibility, the site only matches the right testers with the right products.
 For a chance to become a tester, just complete the easy online registration.